Justin-Naicker/Justin-Naicker/README.md

 ### Hi there 👋, Justin Naicker
 #### Programming & Design

-**About Me:** I'm Justin, and I am a programmer who enjoys developing the systems of video games.
-I enjoy coding in C# and using the Unity Engine to design games.
-I also work on other aspects of games such as 3D Modeling and Design and Graphical Interface.
+**About Me:** I'm Justin,a programmer who enjoys developing video games.
+I code in C# inside the Unity Engine, creating and designing particular systems.
+I also work on other aspects of games such as 3D Modeling, Design and Graphical Interface.

 ## Skills and Experience